djordje200179/Banek/README.md

 Every part of the toolchain is written in Go.
 So my language depends on Go runtime and its standard library.

+Lexing and parsing is done completely by hand.
+I did not use any external libraries for this, because I wanted to learn how it works.
+Both the lexer and the parser run on their own goroutines, so they can work in parallel.
+They work in a streaming fashion, producing tokens and sending them to the consumers via buffered channels.

+Parsing is done using a recursive descent Pratt parser.
+It is a top-down parser that uses operator precedence to parse expressions.
+It is very simple to implement, and it is also very fast.

 ### Interpreter
 The interpreter is used for running Banek programs without compiling them or for running the REPL.
-Executing a program with the interpreter is slower than executing the bytecode with the emulator.
+Executing a program with the interpreter is slower than executing the bytecode because it recursively evaluates the AST and parses nodes on every step.

 ### Compiler
 The compiler is used for compiling Banek programs to bytecode.
 The bytecode